takuti/takuti.me/_content/en/note/why-job-title-matters.md

 lang: en
 title: Why Your Job Title Matters
 lastmod: '2022-09-02'
-keywords: [title, job, titles, classification, engineer, software, stereotype, product, immigration, uniqueness]
+keywords: [title, job, titles, classification, you, engineer, software, that, stereotype, product]
-recommendations: [/note/product-management-and-bullshit-job/, /note/internet-for-the-people/,
+recommendations: [/note/product-management-and-bullshit-job/, /note/td-to-amazon/,
-  /note/td-to-amazon/]
+  /note/internet-for-the-people/]
 ---

 Recently, I happened to be "categorized" by my past and current job titles a lot, during the immigration and job interview process[^1].
 This experience makes me realized that adapting to a certain way of classification defined by someone else was a little discomfort.